kausthubh-coder/shru/docs/realtime-agent.md

 Before most responses, the client:

-- Sends a compact `view_context` JSON (bounds, blurry shapes, peripheral clusters, selected shapes)
+- Sends a unified `workspace_context` JSON with:
+  - Whiteboard: bounds, blurry shapes, peripheral clusters, selected shapes
+  - IDE: name, language, full active buffer content
+  - Notes: full YAML document
 - Captures and sends a screenshot of the viewport when available
 - Uses a combined sender that deduplicates within a short window (skips no‑ops) and debounces ~120ms before `response.create`